joaosaro/staro-webkit/README.md

 This repository is for personal projects, but feel free to use it, fork it and/or give me suggestions/feedback.

 This workflow use Pug (old Jade) for HTML, SASS/SCSS for CSS, just an uglify for JS and TinyPNG API for images compression.
-It's not mandatory to use these modules, but probably you'll need to customize your gulpfile to do that.
+It's not mandatory to use these modules and you need to insert a TinyPNG API key to use it.

 You'll need...
 <ul>